Opened in December, 1936, Hersheypark Arena has hosted many memorable events.

 March 2, 1962: Wilt Chamberlain scores a record 100 points against the New York Knicks in a game played in Hersheypark Arena.

-March 28, 1979:Hersheypark Arena serves as an evacuation center by about 150 people during the Three Mile Island nuclear emergency.
+March 28, 1979:Hersheypark Arena serves as an evacuation center for about 150 people during the Three Mile Island nuclear emergency.

 April 11, 1987:Hersheypark Arena celebrates its 50th anniversary with a special show featuring George Burns, Patti Page, and Mark Hart.